-- Crystal Falls: (1/13) The temps have dropped and things are freezing up, but we still do not have enough snow to groom.
-Until we get snow, we will not be grooming.
+- Crystal Falls: (2/19) 5″ base.
+Trails are in good to excellent condition.
+All trails have been groomed and are in good shape.
+We need more snow to keep them that way if things start to warm up.
+The snow just seems to keep bypassing us.
 Trail #16 to Sagola is opened from Crystal Falls to M95 only!
 From M95 East, the landowner has closed trail #16 in Sagola, from Sunrise Rd. to Wells Grade Rd. due to reckless and rude behavior of certain riders last season.
 There is no connection to Trail #5.
 Now everyone has to suffer, due to the actions of a few.
 Look on Tri County Snowmobile clubs map on east edge for details.
 Our regular grooming days are as follows: Trail #113 and Trail #2 From Crystal Falls South to The Brule River, then west to George Young Cut off: Groomed Tuesday, Thursday and Saturday.
 Trail #111 and #18 from Crystal Falls to Amasa then east to Republic; Groomed Monday, Wednesday and Friday.
 We have lighted Trailhead parking and Port-a-Jons, at our Quanset Hut, located on M69 and trail #113 for your easy access to ride our trail system.

 Central Upper Peninsula – By County

-- Marquette County: (1/14)
+- Marquette County: (2/22)

-- UP Central: Not enough snow.
+- UP Central: no new report

 - Menominee County: No report available.